textileio/powergate/cli-docs/pow/pow_wallet_send.md

-## pow wallet new
+## pow wallet send

-Create a new filecoin wallet address
+Send Fil from one address to another

 ### Synopsis

-Create a new filecoin wallet address
+Send Fil from one address to another

 ```
-pow wallet new [flags]
+pow wallet send [from address] [to address] [amount] [flags]
 ```

 ### Options

 ```
-  -h, --help          help for new
+  -h, --help   help for send
-  -t, --type string   specifies the wallet type, either bls or secp256k1.
-Defaults to bls. (default "bls")
 ```

 ### Options inherited from parent commands